AdrianaBroadnax/TeamProfileGenProject/README.md

 ## Importing servers

-I needed to import the express server, inquirer, jest, and save by using npm i to install the servers.
+I needed to import the express server, inquirer, jest, test, and save by using npm i to install the servers.

 ## lib

 ## test